 Other clients come solely for Sand Tray work, either once in awhile or for a few back to back sessions to work on a particular issue.
 The beauty of Sand Tray is that each session is contained.
 Bonney takes pictures of their trays at different stages of building, and encourages them to go home and write or draw or dream about the experience.

-Sand Tray Therapy for couples
+Sand Tray Therapy for Couples / Families

-Building a sand tray together can be a powerful medium for couples or families wanting to bridge their worlds or shift them apart in a respectful way.
+Building a Sand Tray together can be a powerful medium for couples or families wanting to bridge their worlds or shift them apart in a respectful way.
 It can be equally powerful to witness the world of a child or partner.
 It can be incredible to see the wisdom and clarity of a child’s inner world, way beyond their vocabulary to express.

 Sand Tray Therapy for work-related issues

 Sand Tray is a wonderful therapy for clients who are feeling burnt out in their work, and/or want to vision changes in their work life, particularly in conjunction with other approaches such as career counselling, talk therapy and self-care and healing modalities to strengthen the nervous system and relax the musculature.
-In her practice, Bonney integrates Sand Tray with mindfulness, narrative therapy and body work.
+In her practice, Bonney integrates Sand Tray with Mindfulness, Narrative Therapy and Somatic Experiencing Therapy.
 Everything in our lives takes space, and sometimes work takes more space than it should.
 Playing in the sand is relaxing and evocative of the broader natural world of childhood and beach holidays.
 It can be quite illuminating to see where the work sphere sits within the context of the other realms of life.
 Surveying the visual scene they have created, clients are often surprised at just how much time and energy their work is taking, and infiltrating into other aspects of life.
 A few things often start to happen at this point.
 The world builder may start to shift objects around a bit, removing some, creating boundaries or space around others.
 More breathing room is created in their world, more balance.

 Sand Tray in clinical supervision and other clinicians

-Bonney uses sand tray in clinical supervision and with counselling colleagues and other clinicians or artists who may be feeling stuck in their work with clients or who want to deepen their intuitive processes using sand tray with other therapists.
+Bonney uses Sand Tray in clinical supervision and with counselling colleagues and other clinicians or artists who may be feeling stuck in their work with clients or who want to deepen their intuitive processes using sand tray with other therapists.
 It is a lovely way to “talk” about their work without having to share confidential details.
 Themes emerge.
 Shifts happen.